gkop/bbase/README.md

 Demo
 ----

 You can find a live BBase instance at [Golahny.org](http://golahny.org).
-The site is currently in private alpha.
-For an invite, email me at [gabe@golahny.org](gabe@golahny.org).